 In the first quarter of 2008, we repurchased the outstanding senior notes component of our mandatory convertible securities ("2004 PRIDES").
 The repurchase proceeds were used by the original holders to fulfill their obligations under the related forward equity purchase contracts.
 Pursuant to the settlement of the forward equity purchase contracts and other privately negotiated exchanges, we issued approximately 3.8 million shares of common stock.
 All of the 2004 PRIDES have been cancelled and retired.

-In connection with these transactions, we incurred \$0.8 million of expenses which were reported in "Investment and other (income) loss" in the accompanying Consolidated Statements of Income.
-During the quarter, we reclassified \$4.5 million of accumulated deferred tax liabilities attributable to these securities to current liabilities through the income tax provision.
+In connection with these transactions, we incurred \$0.8 million of expenses which were reported in "Investment and other (income) loss" and reclassified \$4.5 million of deferred tax liabilities to current liabilities through the income tax provision.